Welcome to today's edition of the Rush 24-7 podcast.

 And let's not forget that.

-Fanny and Freddie each own around $800 million in mortgage loans, Some of them already get discounted values.
+Fannie and Freddie each own around $800 million in mortgage loans.

-They also guarantee the credit worthiness of another 2.2 trillion and 1.6 trillion in mortgage backed securities.
+They also guarantee the credit worthiness of another $2.2 trillion and $1.6 trillion in mortgage-backed securities.

 If they're held to maturity, they may be worth a lot more than Mr. Paulson's going to have to pay for them.

-They're called distressed securities for reason.
+They're called distressed securities for a reason.

-The bottom line is, and he says the government, if Paulson is able to buy up all these mortgages, and by the way, most of them are not into foreclosure yet.
+The bottom line is, he says the government, if Paulson is able to buy up all these mortgages, and by the way, most of them are not into foreclosure yet.

 Most of them haven't defaulted.

-If Paulson, if the Treasury is able to buy up for $700 billion, $800 billion, all of these mortgages, and hold on to them, and then sell them off as the market value is established on them.
+If Paulson, if the Treasury is able to buy up for $700 billion, $800 billion, all of these mortgages and hold on to them and then sell them off as the market value is established on them.

-This guy's model say anywhere from $1.1 to $2.1 trillion could be realized by the government.
+This guy's models say anywhere from 1.1 to 2.1 trillion could be realized by the government being in the mortgage business, the government as an investment bank.

 Every hedge fund manager will be jealous.